Koopa Troopa: Reception and legacy

 Koopa Troopa has gone on to become one of the most commonly recognizable enemies in the Mario franchise alongside Goomba.
 IGNs Audrey Drake listed Koopa Troopa as one of the best Mario enemies, saying that it is one of the most "iconic Mario enemies out there.
 In fact, they're pretty much synonymous with the franchise."
 In October 2022, The Daily Dot reported that a Koopa Troopa video clip from a New Super Mario Bros. game went viral on TikTok.
 In the video, two Koopa Troopas running in unison slowly make progress in crossing a spinning circular platform.
 However, in this game, Koopa Troopas always stop and briefly dance whenever a "bah bah" sound clip plays in the game's background music.
 In the clip, they stop and dance, and it cancels all of their progress on traversing the spinning platform, keeping them stuck in a loop.
 The video elicited much commentary on Koopa Troopas being forced to dance at inopportune times.
 The Koopa Troopa clip amassed 20 million views in under a month, and inspired over 20,000 similar videos related to Koopa Troopas dancing to the sound clip.

 The design of Koopa Troopa would influence and impact the creation of other Mario characters as well.
 In creating a second playable character for Mario Bros., the developers decided to make a palette swapped version of Mario, and due to hardware limitations regarding how many different colors could be appearing on screen, they decided to use the green color used for Koopa Troopa, eventually leading to the creation of Luigi and his trademark green color scheme.
 Koopa Troopa's design also influenced Bowser's final design.
 Miyamoto's initial instructions to character designer Yoichi Kotabe resulted in more of an ox-like character design, and their efforts to revise his art to make him look more like Koopa Troopas resulted in Bowser's final design.

 Koopa Troopa has later been used by Nintendo in larger scale promotions outside of video games as well.
 In 2015, the character was part of Nintendo's float at the Toronto Santa Claus Parade.
 They've also become an integral part of the Super Nintendo World theme park area in Universal parks.
 Koopa Troopa animatronics are found wandering throughout the park, while restaurants serve up Koopa Troopa calzones.
-A Koopa Troopa also serves as one of the bosses of their real world adventure games, while a Koopa Troopa and its shell are central one of the parks central games, "Koopa Troopa POWer Punch".
+A Koopa Troopa also serves as one of the bosses of their real world adventure games, while a Koopa Troopa and its shell are central one of the park's central games, "Koopa Troopa POWer Punch".
 In it, players in real life attempt to hit POW Blocks to knock over Koopa Troopas, similar to early Mario games.